-Steinstrasse is an accumulation of stone fragments or stone gravel in the ureter, which does not pass within a reasonable period of time, and interferes with the passage of urine (11,12).
-Steinstrasse occurs in 4-7% cases of SWL (13), and the major factor in steinstrasse formation is stone size (14).
+Steinstrasse is an accumulation of stone fragments or stone gravel in the ureter, which does not pass within a reasonable period of time, and interferes with the passage of urine (19,20).
+Steinstrasse occurs in 4-7% cases of SWL (21), and the major factor in steinstrasse formation is stone size (22).

-Insertion of a ureteral stent before SWL prevents formation of steinstrasse only in stones > 15 mm in diameter (15).
-Symptoms of steinstrasse include flank pain, fever, nausea and vomiting, bladder irritation, or it may be asymptomatic.
-A major problem of steinstrasse is ureter obstruction, which can be silent in 23% of cases (16) and lead to kidney failure (17).
-Anuria occurs in 5% of cases of steinstrasse in treatment of solitary kidneys (16).
+Insertion of a ureteral stent before SWL prevents formation of steinstrasse in stones > 15 mm in diameter (23).
+Symptoms include flank pain, fever, nausea and vomiting, bladder irritation, or it may asymptomatic.
+A major problem of steinstrasse is ureter obstruction, which can be silent in 23% of cases (24).

 When steinstrasse is asymptomatic, conservative treatment is an initial option, depending on patient preference and willingness to comply with close surveillance.
-Medical expulsion therapy significantly increases stone expulsion and reduces the need for endoscopic intervention (18,19).
+Medical expulsion therapy significantly increases stone expulsion and reduces the need for endoscopic intervention (25,26).

-Table 17: Treatment of steinstrasse
+Table 6.1: Treatment of steinstrasse

 Asymptomatic LE Symptomatic LE Symptomatic + fever LE

-1. MET 1b 1.
+1. MET 1 1.
 URS 3 1.
 PCN 1

 2. SWL 3 1.
 PCN 3 2.
 Stent 2

 3. URS 3 1.
 SWL 3

 2. Stent 3

-Numbers 1, 2 and 3 in Asymptomatic column indicate first, second and third choice.
-See note; LE in Table 17 would then have to be priority.
+Numbers 1,2, and 3 indicate first, second and third choice (Panel consensus) (27).

-Statements Medical expulsion therapy increases the stone expulsion rate of steinstrasse (15).
+Statements LE Medical expulsion therapy increases the stone expulsion rate of steinstrasse (25).
 1b When spontaneous passage is unlikely, further treatment of steinstrasse is indicated.
-SWL is indicated in asymptomatic and symptomatic cases, with no evidence of UTI, when large stone fragments are present (19).
-Ureteroscopy is equally effective as SWL for treatment of steinstrasse (20,21).
-Placement of a percutaneous nephrostomy tube or ureteral stent is indicated for symptomatic ureteric obstruction with/without UTI.
+4 SWL is indicated in asymptomatic and symptomatic cases, with no evidence of UTI, when large stone 4 fragments are present.
+Ureteroscopy is equally effective as SWL for treatment of steinstrasse (27,28).
+3 Placement of a percutaneous nephrostomy tube or ureteral stent is indicated for symptomatic ureteric 4 obstruction with/without UTI.